ItsFadinG/ItsFadinG.github.io/_posts/2024-07-26-TryHackMe-RedTeamCapstoneNetwork-Writeup.md

 ### **Mail Machine**
 #### **Nmap**
+Doing Nmap, to check if there are any vulnerable services:
 ```bash
 # Nmap 7.93 scan initiated Sat May 13 12:22:57 2023 as: nmap -p- --min-rate 5000 -oN
 scans/nmap_alltcp 10.200.103.11